-Here are some important details about the daily overdraft fee and the alerts we’ll send you.
+Here are some important details about the daily arranged overdraft fee and the alerts we’ll send you.
 Please make sure you’re aware of what happens in practice.

-If we hold a mobile phone number for you, we’ll send you alerts to help keep on top of your balance.
+If we hold a mobile phone number for you, we’ll send you alerts to help you keep on top of your balance.

 You can check for yourself at any time with the mobile app, or online, or at an ATM by getting a mini statement.
-The fee will be shown as the last item charged to your account, at the end of every day that you use your overdraft.
+The fee will be shown as the last item charged to your account, at the end of every day that you use your arranged overdraft.
 The statement description will say what date each fee relates to.
-We'll only charge a daily overdraft fee if your account is overdrawn at the end of the day.
+We'll only charge a daily arranged overdraft fee if your account is overdrawn at the end of the day.

 Your payments will go through as usual if you have enough funds available in your account before 2.30pm (UK time) on the day they are due to go out.
 This may give you time to transfer money from one of your other Halifax accounts, or to pay in cleared funds from another bank.
 You also have until the end of every day to cover your overdraft balance in the same way and avoid a daily overdraft fee.

-If we have a mobile number for you, we'll send alerts to your mobile phone when you start to use your overdraft, and when your balance is getting close to your overdraft limit.
+If we have a mobile number for you, we'll send alerts to your mobile phone when you start to use your arranged overdraft, and when your balance is getting close to your arranged overdraft limit.
 We’ll also send an alert if there’s not enough in your account to make a payment.
 So, you'll know when you are about to be charged fees, or when a payment may be stopped.
 This may give you time to put some money into your account.

-We can send you these important alerts if we have a mobile number for you.
-You can check if we have - or set one up - through Online Banking, in a branch, or by calling us on 0345 720 3040.
+You need to make sure we have a mobile number for you, so that we can send the alerts.
+You can check if we have your current mobile number for - or update your details - through Online Banking, in a branch, or by calling us on 0345 720 3040.
 You can opt out of mobile alerts if you prefer, but you won’t then get alerts about your overdraft.